mattrussell2/unit_test/README.md

 matt:example$
 ```

-Let's fix the memory leak, and use a print statements to help catch our other bug.
+Let's fix the memory leak, and use print statements to help catch our other bug.
 ```cpp
 /*
  * Foo.h